 A leading picture is a picture that follows a particular IRAP picture in decoding order and precedes it in output order.
 There are two types of leading pictures in H.265 (HEVC): Random access decodable leading (RADL) pictures and Random access skipped leading (RASL) pictures.
 A RADL picture is a leading picture that is guaranteed to be decodable when random access is performed at the associated IRAP picture.
 Therefore, RADL pictures are only allowed to reference the associated IRAP picture and other RADL pictures of the same IRAP picture.
 A RASL picture is a leading picture that may not be decodable when random access is performed from the associated IRAP picture.
 Only other RASL pictures are allowed to be dependent on a RASL picture.
 Hence, in HEVC bitstreams, RASL pictures can be discarded during random access.
 HEVC provides mechanisms to enable specifying the conformance of a bitstream wherein the originally present RASL pictures have been discarded.
 Consequently, system components can discard RASL pictures, when needed, without worrying about causing the bitstream to become non-compliant.

-PDU sets with Type field value equal to 6 or 7 (refer to Table 7.1 in HEVC specification [3]) in the NAL Unit header of RTP packet are RADL pictures.
+PDU Sets with Type field value equal to 6 or 7 (refer to Table 7.1 in HEVC specification [3]) in the NAL Unit header of RTP packet are RADL pictures.
 PDU sets with Type field value equal to 8 or 9 (refer to Table 7.1 in HEVC specification [3]) in the NAL Unit header of RTP packet are RASL pictures.
-PDU sets that contain RADL pictures should be set with lower importance relative to the IRAP pictures and higher importance relative to the RASL pictures in the bitstream.
+PDU Sets that contain RADL pictures should be assigned a higher PSI value relative to the IRAP pictures and a lower PSI value relative to the RASL pictures in the bitstream.

 In video coding, temporal scalability is the option to decode only some of the frames in a video stream instead of the whole stream.
 This enables a media server to reduce the bitrate sent towards viewers that don’t have enough bitrate or CPU to handle the whole stream.
 In HEVC, pictures with lowest temporal identifier value (TID) are used as reference pictures in the bitstream and are important for decoding the dependent frames.
-PDU sets with TID value 1 (lowest possible value) should be set with higher importance relative to PDU sets that have a higher TID value.
+PDU Sets with TID value 1 (lowest possible value) should be assigned a lower PSI value relative to PDU sets that have a higher TID value.
 The PSI value for such pictures should be lower for IRAP pictures and slightly higher for non-IRAP pictures compared to the pictures with higher TID values.
 Pictures with highest TID value cannot be used as reference pictures and can be discarded at the network level when the throughput is not good, or network conditions are unstable.
-PDU sets with higher TID values should be set with lower importance compared with the PDU sets with lower TID values.
+PDU Sets with higher TID values should be assigned a higher PSI value compared with the PDU sets with lower TID values.

 In H.265 (HEVC), each leading picture and trailing picture type has two type values.
 The even picture type numbers indicate sub-layer non-reference pictures and odd picture type numbers indicate sub-layer reference pictures.
 An encoder can use the sub-layer non-reference picture types for pictures that are not used for reference for prediction of any picture in the same temporal sub-layer.
 Note that a sub-layer non-reference picture may still be used as a reference picture for prediction of a picture in a higher temporal sub-layer.
-PDU sets that contain sub-layer reference picture types should be assigned a lower PDU set importance value compared to the PDU sets with the corresponding sub-layer non-reference picture types.
+PDU Sets that contain sub-layer reference picture types should be assigned a lower PSI value compared with the PDU Sets with the corresponding sub-layer non-reference picture types.

-4.4.2.6.2.4 PDU set importance based on affected PDU sets
+4.2.2.6.2.4 PDU set importance based on affected PDU sets